 - The Teaching Spot – Find a ‘teaching spot’ at the front of the classroom and train your students to go quiet and pay attention whenever you’re at your teaching spot.

-The workstations plan is a 21st Century teaching style that is very common in library spaces, but less so in classrooms.
+The workstations plan is a 21st Century teaching style that is very common in library spaces and universal design for learning classrooms.
 It involves different workstations around the classroom with different layouts – some social, some individual.

 This plan allows students to work in ways that best match their learning style (or, more accurately, their learning preference).
 A student who likes to work quietly can sit facing a wall.
 A student who likes to work in groups can sit in a table group, and so forth.